hn374/Developer-Notes/DesignPatterns/DesignPatternsExplained.md

 Destructors clean up an object when it is no longer needed (when it has been deleted).

 ## Chapter 2: The UML (Unified Modeling Language)

+UML is the modeling language of the object oriented community.
+It is a visual language used to create models of programs.

+In this context, the term models of programs means diagrammatic representations of the programs that show the relationships among the objects in the code.

+The UML is used primarily for communication with developers and customers.
+The UML gives us tools to elicit better requirements.

+The most basic of UML diagrams is the class diagram.
+It both describes classes and shows the relationships among them.

+An abstract class is a class that is used to define the interface for the classes that derive from it as well as being a place to put any common data and methods of these derived classes.

+## Chapter 4: A Standard Object-Oriented Solution

+One of the fundamentals of baseball is to keep your eye on the ball.
+Don't let yourself get distracted by secondary details.
+Focus on the most important task at hand, the thing you are trying to handle now.

+Proper analysis and design requires a balancing act between competing interests.

+You have to decide which aspects of the problem you are designing to, or what sorts of changes you are trying to protect your system from.

+## Chapter 5: An Introduction To Design Patterns